bkaplan-github/parameterized-content-block/README.md

     </table>

 ### Text Input
 Text input is the default type so no "type" data is required (it defaults to "input").
-The optional "encoding" value can be set to "text" (it defaults to "html") to specify additional encoding should be done to the text.
+The optional "encoding" value can be set to "html" (it defaults to "none") to specify additional encoding should be done to the text.
 A rollover description can be added to a text input by adding "description" data.
 See the "Body_Text" parameter in the above example.

-The "encoding" value of "html" assumes valid HTML in the input and no additional processing is done, so HTML-reserved characters "&lt;", "&gt;", "&amp;" and double-quotes should be explicitly encoded with eqivalent HTML entities "&amp;lt;", "&amp;gt;", "&amp;amp;" and "&amp;quot;" when used as HTML text.
-A value of "text" will cause the characters "&lt;", "&gt;", "&amp;" and double-quotes to be automatically encoded with eqivalent HTML entities "&amp;lt;", "&amp;gt;", "&amp;amp;" and "&amp;quot;", but HTML formatting cannot be used.
+The "encoding" value of "none" does not do any additional processing on the text when it gets inserted into the code.
+If the text is going to be inserted into HTML (as it usually is) the input must constain valid HTML, with HTML-reserved characters "&lt;", "&gt;", "&amp;" and double-quotes explicitly encoded with eqivalent HTML entities "&amp;lt;", "&amp;gt;", "&amp;amp;" and "&amp;quot;"  A value of "html" will cause the characters "&lt;", "&gt;", "&amp;" and double-quotes to be automatically encoded with eqivalent HTML entities "&amp;lt;", "&amp;gt;", "&amp;amp;" and "&amp;quot;", but HTML formatting cannot be used.

 ### Selection Input
 A selection input is specified by adding "type" data with a value of "selection".
 The options for the selection list are specified using the "options" data.
 A rollover description can be added to a selection input by adding "description" data.
 See the "Text_Color" parameter in the above example.